 Impact PGF entails larger donors providing matching funds for distribution.
 A grantee can receive matched funding anywhere between US$50,000 to US$20,000.
 This wide range exists because matching funds are small (between US$100,000 to US$250,000) compared to the number of projects they’re usually distributed to (between 100 to 200).
 To distribute equitably means that some grantees will get bottom-range funding which may not go anywhere in operations.

 The funding scarcity affecting social and ecological projects limits their scale of impact, which so far is a speck in the amount of work needed to counterbalance extraction.
-However, this problem has motivated the development of various solutions like Generos for UBI to draw in more capital.
+However, this problem has motivated the development of various solutions like Generos to draw in more capital.
 Given the continuous persistence of the problem, there’s much crisscrossing of tools and ideologies to be done to facilitate greater capital inflow.

 The PGF-Integrated Investment Instrument (PII)